hoachnt/YanghoScript/README.md

-# YanghoScript

-YanghoScript is a simple programming language with the ability to work with variables, arithmetic operations and display results.
+YanghoScript is a simple programming language with the ability to work with variables, arithmetic operations, and display results.
 Was built for Vietnamese gangsters😎.

 ## Features